cbrown5/msc-review-rates/README.md

 **Parameter Explanations:**
 - `V`: Total number of vessels in the fleet
-- `T[v]`: Number of trips taken by vessel v in a year, sampled from a Poisson distribution
+- `T[v]`: Number of trips taken by vessel v in a year, sampled from a negative binomial distribution
 - `mu_trips`: Expected number of trips per vessel per year
+- `theta_trips`: Dispersion parameter for the negative binomial distribution of trips
 - `x[v]`: Vessel-level random effect for vessel v, sampled from a normal distribution
 - `sigma_x`: Standard deviation parameter for the vessel-level random effects
-- `S[v,t]`: Number of fishing sets on trip t of vessel v, sampled from a Poisson distribution
+- `S[v,t]`: Number of fishing sets on trip t of vessel v, sampled from a negative binomial distribution
 - `mu_sets`: Expected number of sets per trip
+- `theta_sets`: Dispersion parameter for the negative binomial distribution of sets
 - `z[v,t]`: Trip-level random effect for trip t of vessel v, sampled from a normal distribution
 - `sigma_z`: Standard deviation parameter for the trip-level random effects
 - `mu[v,t]`: Expected catch rate for trip t of vessel v, combining fixed effect (beta_0) and random effects
 - `beta_0`: Baseline expected catch rate (fixed effect)
 - `y[v,t,s]`: Observed catch for set s on trip t of vessel v, following a negative binomial distribution
-- `tau`: Dispersion parameter for the negative binomial distribution, controlling overdispersion
+- `theta`: Dispersion parameter for the negative binomial distribution of catch, controlling overdispersion

 **Sampling Distribution:**
 - Typical species: Negative binomial